Inflation in Brazil: IPC-Fipe

 The Consumer Price Index of the Economic Research Institute Foundation (IPC-Fipe) is an index calculated by the University of São Paulo (USP) and surveyed in the municipality of São Paulo.
 It aims to reflect the cost of living for families with incomes ranging from 1 to 10 minimum wages.
 The index also publishes four-weekly rates.

 UFRGS

 IPC-IEPE

 The Consumer Price Index of the Center for Economic Studies and Research (Índice de Preços ao Consumidor do Centro de Estudos e Pesquisas Econômicas) at the Federal University of Rio Grande do Sul (IPC/UFRGS) is surveyed in the municipality of Porto Alegre.
 It considers 281 items with a high frequency of purchase.

 DIEESE

 ICV-DIEESE

-The Cost of Living Index, published by the Inter-Union Department of Statistics and Socio-Economic Studies (Departamento Intersindical de Estatística e Estudos Socioeconômicos - DIEESE), is measured in the city of São Paulo.
+The Cost of Living Index, published by the Department of Statistics and Socio-Economic Studies (Departamento Intersindical de Estatística e Estudos Socioeconômicos - DIEESE), is measured in the city of São Paulo.
 It reflects the cost of living for families with an average income of R$2,800.
 Additional indices are also available for low-income and middle-income families.